LittleKingsguard/Eternity-Core/CharacterOptions/Talents/Physical/Minor/Wrestler.md

 # Wrestler

 *The body is a Physical thing, and bound by Physical laws.
 To restrain or break your own restraints, you must first understand these bindings, for all others are built from them.*
---An Aetherborn Guide to the Physical Realm, Chapter VIII: Self-Defense
+--The First Incarnation's Guide to the Physical Realm, Chapter VIII: Self-Defense

 Use: When declaring an Attack
 Cost: +1 Power